AmpersandJS/ampersand-input-view/README.md

 #### opts

-- name (required): name to use for input tag name and name used when reporting to parent form.
+- name : name to use for input tag name and name used when reporting to parent form.
 - type (default: `'text'`): input type to use, can be any valid HTML5 input type.
 - value: initial value to set it to.
 - template: a custom template to use (see 'template' section below for more).